Zyinqi/Zyinqi/README.md

-Besides, I would not limit my life possibilities to be restricted by my working role, I might also show up as:
+Besides, I would not limit my life possibilities as I might also show up as:
 - 📸 **Photographer**
   Capturing moments and telling stories through the lens.
 - 🎬 **Video Editor**